kamal-kgp/EmployeeHub/README.md

 ## About

-This is an employee management system, backend of this project is build using cosmocloud
+This is an employee management system, where you can manage details of employees seamlessly.

+## Tech stack and libraries used

+* react.js
+* react-router-dom
+* react-dom
+* mongoDB as database
+* cosmocloud as backend service

 ## Available Scripts